mattermost/docs/source/help/getting-started/organizing-conversations.rst

 **Collapsible custom categories**: Create custom categories in the sidebar to group channels together for easier navigation (e.g. “Design” or “Marketing”).
 Collapse categories to display only unread channels and reduce unnecessary scrolling.

-**Drag and drop channels and categories**: Drag channels between or within categories, or drag to reorder entire categories to prioritize important conversations.
+**Drag and drop channels and categories**: Drag channels between or within custom categories, or drag to reorder entire categories to prioritize important conversations.

+**Rename custom categories**: Customize name of categories.

+**Mute and unmute custom categories**: Mute and unmute all channels in a custom category.

 **Sort Direct Messages by recent conversations**: Choose to sort Direct Messages alphabetically or by recent conversations first.